Last updated: 7/19/2023

 Referrals are not required for this service.

 Acupuncture services are administered by PCHS interns who are supervised by a licensed acupuncturist.
 The first visit will include a comprehensive evaluation and may take up to one hour.
 Each additional session is typically one hour.
-During the pandemic, we also offer virtual acupressure sessions that can be scheduled via the Patient Portal.

 Frequently Asked Questions

 Typically, an acupuncturist will begin by taking a complete history, asking numerous questions about your primary complaint as well as more general health issues.
 An acupuncturist physical exam may resemble a more conventional exam, including measuring vital signs such as weight, temperature, and blood pressure.
 It is also likely to include a more detailed examination and analysis of the pulse and tongue as well as abdominal palpation and facial diagnosis.
 After arriving at a working diagnosis, the acupuncturist will place you in a comfortable position to insert needles.
 You may be seated although it is more common to lie down.
 Ten to 20 needles may be inserted although more or less is not uncommon.
 Once you are comfortable, you will relax in the treatment room for 15 to 20 minutes, with the acupuncturist checking on you periodically.

 Most health problems take more than one treatment to resolve.
 Expect to have four treatments before reassessment or an outside referral is given.

 Acupuncture consists of the gentle insertion and stimulation of thin, disposable, sterile needles in strategic points near the body surface.

 Acupuncture needles are much finer than the familiar hypodermic needle.

 Some acupuncture patients are initially wary of the claim that acupuncture doesn't hurt, but they soon discover that the experience is quite pleasurable.